-In our opening statement above, we mention three areas which relate to competition policy in the UK: (1) Policy uncertainty, (2) Complexity around regulation and (3) Lack of regulatory agility in innovative sectors.
+In our response to the CMA's draft Annual Plan, we outline three areas which relate to competition policy in the UK: (1) Policy uncertainty, (2) Complexity around regulation and (3) Lack of regulatory agility in innovative sectors.
 It is in these three areas that the UK's merger control regime is adversely affecting growth.

 The merger regime is well-respected and viewed positively in some respects.
 However, there has been an increase in investigations and complexity in the regime in recent years which are potential barriers to economic growth.
 Navigating the regime is taking additional time, raising costs, and creating uncertainty for our members when they are investing (or considering investing) in the UK through M&A activity.

-The following points hinder growth:
+The following points hinder growth and investment: